 Also, cleaning out your cabinets is very relaxing, gives you something to focus on, and having your kitchen organized can help lower your anxiety levels.

-6) Fill Up On Healthy FruitsFruits are easier to process than those artificial sweeteners found in processed foods or candy.
+Fruits are much healthier and easier to turn into energy than artificial sweeteners found in processed foods or candy.
 Fruit also has many additional nutrients your body needs such as fiber, various minerals, vitamins, and enzymes!

-The fiber in the fruit also slows down absorption of ingested sugar so it doesn’t hit you as hard.
-There are so many fruits and berries to choose from.
+The fiber in the fruit also slows down the absorption of carbohydrates, so these don’t hit you as hard!

-7) Eat Good Fats
+Tip #7 – Eat Good Fats

 - Walking – Including jogging & running.